Last Updated on 8th March 2021 by Admin

 A North East hospital trust has been fined after contractors carrying out work on the building were exposed to potentially deadly asbestos fibres at Sunderland Eye Infirmary in March 2012.

 Sunderland Magistrates’ Court heard that over the weekend of 24/25th March 2012, contractors at the Infirmary on Queen Alexandra Road drilled through door surrounds on a ward to install cables.
-A member of the Trust raised concerns the following day regarding the works and it was later confirmed that the door surrounds were made of asbestos insulating board.
+A member of the North East Hospital Trust raised concerns the following day regarding the works and it was later confirmed that the door surrounds were made of asbestos insulating board.

 The court heard in tact asbestos insulating board does not pose a risk to health but when damaged, such as in this case by drilling, asbestos fibres can be release into the air.
 An investigation by the Health and Safety Executive (HSE) found that City Hospitals Sunderland NHS Foundation Trust had a copy of an up to date asbestos survey that clearly identified the asbestos in the door surrounds but at no point had the contractors been made aware of the location or condition of any asbestos.